tkotani/ecalj/README.md

 Requirement for using ecalj
 --------------------------------
-For your publications, please make two citations directly to this homepage as;
+For your publications, make a citation directly to this homepage as;

 [1] ecalj package at https://github.com/tkotani/ecalj/.
-Its one-body part is developed based on LMsuit at http://www.lmsuite.org/ whose GW part is mainly adopted from ecalj.
+Its one-body part is developed based on the LMsuit at http://www.lmsuite.org/, though its GW part is mainly adopted from ecalj.

 in the references on the same footing of other papers.